-Co-Treetment isn’t just a name or random title created…
+Co-Treetment isn’t just a name or a random title…

 …and while spelling may not always be our strongest skill, it’s also not a typo.